m3et/Road6/README.md

 It serves as correction of the speed layer because it can aggregate large volumes of historical data.

-# Speed layer
+## Speed layer

 Speed layer processes data consumed from Kafka in real time and compute and update the dashboard.

-It is responsible for filling real time update and monitoring of the car status on the road0
+It is responsible for filling real time update to Redis and dashboard monitoring of the car status on the road using Socket.io

-By operating on smaller windows of data it can provide fast, real time views of real time data.
+By caching data on redis it can provide fast, real time views of real time data.

-# Data Simulator
+## Data Simulator

 Data Simulator produce data to Kafka which is the consumed by the other layer.

-The data is of the form of "events" simulating real car entry and exiting from the road.
+The data is of the form of "events" simulating real car entry and exiting from the road or road segment.

 ---